tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 `sudo certbot --apache -d your_domain`

-You’ll need to enter a **valid** email address in the first prompt (use either your GRCC student email address or a personal email address \- it’s up to you).
+You'll need to enter a **valid** email address in the first prompt (use either your GRCC student email address or a personal email address \- it's up to you).
 You **must** accept the second prompt (*Terms of Service*) to continue.
-The third prompt is optional \- accept if you’d like your email address added to the Electronic Frontier Foundation’s mailing list.
+The third prompt is optional \- accept if you'd like your email address added to the Electronic Frontier Foundation's mailing list.

 Wait a moment or two, and assuming you followed the instructions above correctly, Certbot will complete successfully. **Congrats**\!
 Reload your website to see that you now have a working HTTPS connection\!

 ## Secure the Database Server and Install phpMyAdmin

 With the hard part out of the way, we can complete a few housekeeping tasks.
-We need to change some of the default MariaDB settings (to prevent unauthorized users from accessing our databases) and we’ll install phpMyAdmin to give us a graphical user interface (GUI) for managing MariaDB.
+We need to change some of the default MariaDB settings (to prevent unauthorized users from accessing our databases) and we'll install phpMyAdmin to give us a graphical user interface (GUI) for managing MariaDB.

 ### Secure the Database